Oriolac/seu/docs/docs/index.md

 ## Publish this to Github Pages
 * `mkdocs gh-deploy` will publish whatever the branch you are currently working on.
 It will probably be cool to have a GitHub action.

+## Github Repository

+The link to the Github Repository can be found [here](https://github.com/Oriolac/seu/).

+## Github Project

+The link to the Github SCRUM Project can be found [here](https://github.com/users/Oriolac/projects/1).